Cultured Guru Logo

 Greek Lamb Meatballs

 Eating for gut health doesn’t have to be complicated or restrictive.
-This recipe is easy on the stomach and good for digestion.
+These Greek lamb meatballs are easy on the stomach and good for digestion.
 Even though we include meat in this recipe, it’s still full of nutritious plant fiber for gut health.
 Here are all the gut-healthy ingredients you need for this recipe:

 Ingredients for the Greek lamb meatballs: